 One of my friends happened to be headed somewhere near my house.
 She stopped by for a muffin because they looked so good.
 I can’t really blame her, I would have stopped the car too.

 This muffin batter is one of the most delicious smelling muffins I’ve made so far.
 It’s citrus and vanilla goodness.
-Try not to lick the spatula because it smells like a clementine Creamsicle.
+Try not to lick the spatula because it smells JUST like a clementine creamsicle.
 Well maybe we shouldn’t be licking spatula because of the raw eggs… but sometimes I live life on the edge.

 This is one of those recipes where it is important to mix the wet ingredients separately from the dry ingredients.
 This allows all the ingredients to mix thoroughly together without overmixing.
 Citrus can be a little fussier sometimes because it’s acidic.
 By mixing the wet and dry ingredients separately you’re also adding air to your batter without overmixing.
 It’s what helps keep your muffins light and fluffy.
 Don’t skip the extra prep bowl for this recipe, it’s worth it!

 Creamsicle Orange Muffin Recipe Variations